-Peripherally Acting Analgesics.
+Peripherally Acting Analgesics

 Peripheral kappa opioid agonists continue to be pursued as analgesic targets (83).
 There is evidence that peripheral kappa agonists can be effective analgesics (84,85).
-Adolor Corporation continues to explore peripheral δ opioid agonists as well.

 Many peripheral opioids act through the "Transient Receptor Potential V1" (aka VR1 and TRPV1) ion channel.
 This channel, located mostly on C fibers in the periphery, is sensitive to capsaicin, acid, heat, and some lipids.
 Opening this channel permits the influx of calcium, triggering an action potential.